-They said curry is a spice, a sauce and vegetables.
-And that’s pretty much accurate.
+What is curry, you ask?
 Curry can refer to the dish itself.
-In this instance, curry means the sauce, vegetables and whatever else that make up the dish.
-Curry can also refer to a spice blend, made up of a number of different spices.
+In this instance, curry means the sauce, vegetables, and whatever else that makes up the dish.
+Curry can also refer to a spice blend made up of several different spices.
 Curry blends might include coriander, turmeric, cumin, fenugreek, red pepper, cinnamon, cloves, mustard seeds, or garlic.
 And third, curry is a leaf from a curry tree.

-I start with the leeks then add in the peppers and the paste mixed with just a little of the milk.
-After a few minutes in goes the tofu, milk and cauliflower then the corn and squash.
+I start with the leeks, then add in the peppers and the paste mixed with just a little milk.
+After a few minutes in goes the tofu, milk, and cauliflower, then the corn and squash.

 While everything finishes up, I chop some fresh parsley and toast a little coconut.
 And you’re done.

 These are the ingredients I used this time.
 Next time, I know it will be different.
-So just use this as a guide and aim for 6 cups veg with the optional addition of 16oz protein.
+So use this as a guide and aim for 6 cups of vegetables with the optional addition of 16oz protein.

 - 2 tablespoons olive oil